 When the Unreached is Within Reach

+As I walked out through the cold metal gate of the grey Internal Affairs complex near the checkpoint, close to the Y where one road led to a small border crossing to Mongolia and the other into the mountainous area of Buryatia, I had mixed feelings.
 I felt thankful that I had passed here a few months earlier to go on a hiking trip and had already met the officer who interviewed me.
 Thus, I was able to pass through this day’s interview quickly and easily.
 I was glad that I turned down my friend’s offer to buy half a yak’s worth of meat, as that probably would have created issues with the officers at this checkpoint.
 I was excited that I had been able to finish this trip together with two pastors and another brother to visit the home area of the Soyot people.
 But I was a little sad knowing that I probably wouldn’t make future trips as it was clear that my presence as a foreigner brought too much attention to the group traveling to this remote part of Siberia.

 The Buryat and Soyot Connection

 The catalyst for this trip took place over a year earlier.
 After years of trying, we were finally able to run a Kairos course in Buryatia.
 This course, an introduction to the Biblical basis, history, and current picture of world missions, helped open the eyes of brothers and sisters in local churches to the many people groups that have little to no access to the good news of Jesus.
-Russians themselves have only an extremely small percent of true disciples of Jesus, and the Buryats are considered an unreached people group by the Joshua Project, but brothers and sisters from both ethnic groups realized there are those that are even less reached.
+Russians themselves have only an extremely small percent of true disciples of Jesus, and the Buryats are considered an unreached people group by the Joshua Project , but brothers and sisters from both ethnic groups realized there are those that are even less reached.

 As the participants in the course began discussing unreached people groups around them, one brother began to think particularly about the Soyots.
 The Soyots are a small people group of only a few thousand, they live far from any cities, and they have culturally integrated in many ways into the Buryats that surround them.
 Mission organizations and even local church networks have not paid much attention to the Soyots because they live far from others in an isolated area where smaller towns are shrinking as people move to cities in search of work.